Oeuf is GREENGUARD certified! Also: what is GREENGUARD certification, anyway?

 Let’s start by talking about GREENGUARD themselves: they’re an industry-independent, third-party certifier, concerned primarily with the quality of indoor air and how that is affected by products you bring into your home.
 This is important because companies can make a wide variety of unfounded claims about how healthy or environmentally sound a product is, and since most consumers aren’t scientists, we have a limited ability to test these “greenwashing” claims.
 So having those products tested by an independent organization means you can put that much more trust into their claims: GREENGUARD’s mission isn’t to sell products, it’s to protect your health.

 The Greenguard Environmental Institute was founded in 2001 by scientist Dr. Marilyn Black, a pioneer of the study of health risks related to interior product emissions.
-The mission of GREENGUARD, as stated in this profile of Dr. Black, is “to protect human health and improve quality of life by enhancing indoor air quality and reducing people’s exposure to chemicals.”
+The mission of GREENGUARD is to protect human health and improve quality of life by enhancing indoor air quality and reducing people’s exposure to chemicals.

 Since literally everything we touch and breathe is classified as a “chemical,”* the next question is, which specific chemicals should we be concerned about?
 GREENGUARD certification primarily is concerned with chemicals known as volatile organic compounds (VOCs), which are emitted from products into indoor air.
 That is: these are chemicals that can sublimate from liquid or solid form into the air and be inhaled.
 (That’s why some of them are detectable by smell – the “new car smell” or “new carpet smell” are examples.)